 The Top 4 Ranking Factors

-- Content: your copy (including headlines and anchor text), images and anything else on the page for readers, as well as how this content is organized.
+- anything else on the page for readers, including how this content is organized.

 - Links Into Your Site (Backlinks)